Sam-Dragon/kafka-producer/kafka.md

     - It requires all the producer configuration as kafka template wraps the messages & is useful in capturing deserialization errors directly

+  > Consumer Groups
+    - They were introduced to '**scaling**' up the application by creating multiple instances of same application
+    - Groups ensures new message is consumed by **single instance only**
+    - spring.kafka.consumer.group-id = <UNIQUE GROUP ID> for group
+    - One consumer cannot read from two separate partitions in the group
+    - Similarly, two consumers cannot read from same partition in the group
+    - Kafka takes care of re-balancing the partitions either when consumer is added / removed in consumer group

 # Architecture

-- Generally, we need more than broker.
+- Generally, we need multiple brokers.
 It works on leader-follower server.
 - In case leader goes down, then one of the follower becomes leader and continue to work
 - leader replicates the data into follower servers
 - Every kafka broker can be leader and follower at same time.